Mother Night: Adaptations

 A film adaptation was released in 1996, starring Nick Nolte as Campbell, Sheryl Lee as Helga/Resi, Alan Arkin as Kraft and John Goodman as Wirtanen.

-In 2009, Audible.com produced an audio version of Mother Night, narrated by Victor Bevine, as part of its Modern Vanguard line of audiobooks.
+The film was written by Robert B. Weide.In 2009, Audible.com produced an audio version of Mother Night, narrated by Victor Bevine, as part of its Modern Vanguard line of audiobooks.

 A theatrical version, adapted and directed by Brian Katz, was premiered at the Custom Made Theater Company in San Francisco in 2017.
-A revival, also directed by Katz, was presented at 59E59 Theatres in New York in October of 2018.
+A revival, also directed by Katz, was presented at 59E59 Theatres in New York in October 2018.